Can Sound Vibrations Hurt Your Teeth?

 How to deal with sound related tooth sensitivity.

-All of the issues above can be addressed by our dentist in long island city.
+All of the issues above can be addressed by our dentist in long island city when you come in for your dental check up.
 The type of treatment would depend on the specific cause but we promise that we can leave your teeth in a much better place than when they came in!